open-feature/go-sdk/README.md

 [logr](https://github.com/go-logr/logr) uses incremental verbosity levels (akin to named levels but in integer form).
 The SDK logs `info` at level `0` and `debug` at level `1`.
 Errors are always logged.

-### Named clients
+### Domains

-Clients can be given a name.
-A name is a logical identifier which can be used to associate clients with a particular provider.
-If a name has no associated provider, the global provider is used.
+Clients can be assigned to a domain.
+A domain is a logical identifier which can be used to associate clients with a particular provider.
+If a domain has no associated provider, the default provider is used.

 ```go
 import "github.com/open-feature/go-sdk/openfeature"